yumoL/ds-server/README.md

 3 virtual machines: Ubuntu 20.04

 ### Installation
+please make sure that the host machine could communicate with your virtual machines (for example host can ping virtual machines).

 #### Install Redis
-- Before installing Redis server on a virtual machine, please make sure that the host machine could communicate with the virtual machine (for example host can ping virtual machine).

 - Install Redis server on virtual machine.

 - Open port 6379 for outside access to redis server.